Akuli/jou/vm/README.md

   VM, copy Jou into the VM and run a command inside the VM.
 - The command-line usage of each script should be similar to `./netbsd.sh amd64 git status`: first command-line argument is the CPU architecture, and the rest is a command to run inside the VM.
+If the script supports just one architecture, you can just fail with an error if anything else is specified.
-- Scripts should be able to continue from an intermediate state.
+- Scripts should be able to continue from intermediate states when that can be implemented with a reasonable amount of effort.
+However, don't go to the other extreme and over-engineer this; just make sure that the developer experience is good.
 For example:
+    - Don't create a new VM if it already exists.
+    - Don't delete the VM when the script finishes.
     - Don't download things again if already downloaded (partially or fully).
     - Don't restart the VM if it's already running.
     - Don't stop the VM when your script fails with an error, so that after fixing the error, you don't need to wait for it to start again.
+    - Don't bother with lock files, backup copies or state snapshots.
+If a VM is broken, it is (by design) very easy to just delete the VM and re-run the script again in exactly the same way.
 - Do not invoke `sudo` inside the scripts except when the script is running on GitHub Actions.
 Use the proper permissions for local development.
 For example, add yourself to the `kvm` group if you want to use kvm.